Nehzanahamed/smart-log-analyzer/README.md

 # smart-log-analyzer
-A modular Python Smart Log Analyzer built to understand system log analysis while practicing core Python concepts such as file handling, functions, loops, conditionals, modules, data processing, report generation (CSV/HTML), dashboards, and data visualization using Matplotlib.

-##Purpose of this
-Throughout the development of this project, I implemented features that simulate basic log analysis tasks performed in production environments, including reading multiple log files, searching log entries, filtering logs by date, time, and severity level, identifying frequent errors, sorting log records, generating reports, creating dashboards, and visualizing log data.
+The Smart Log Analyzer is a Python application developed to understand how system log files are read, processed, analyzed, and reported.
+The project simulates a basic log analysis tool by allowing users to search, filter, sort, and analyze log data from multiple log files.
+It also generates reports and visualizations to help summarize system activity.
+The primary objective of this project is to strengthen Python programming skills by applying fundamental concepts to solve a practical, real-world problem.

 # Smart Log Analyzer